-To manage purchases by project, you should use analytic accounts.
+To manage purchases by project you should use the analytic accounts.
 You can set an analytic account on each line of a supplier order.
-The analytic costs linked to this purchase will be managed by OpenERP from the goods receipt and confirmation of the supplier invoice.
-The hr_timesheet_invoice module lets you re-invoice the analytic costs automatically using parameters in the analytic accounts such as sale pricelist, associated partner company, and maximum amount.
+The analytic costs linked to this purchase will be managed by Open ERP from the goods receipt and confirmation of the supplier invoice.
+The hr_timesheet_invoice module lets you reinvoice the analytic costs automatically using parameters in the analytic accounts such as sale pricelist, associated partner company, and maximum amount.

 So you can put an invoice order with a defined invoice workflow in place based on the analytic accounts.
-If you are working Make to Order, the workflow will be:
+If you're working Make to Order, the workflow will be:

-- 1. Customer Order,
+- 1. Customer Order.

-- 2. Procurement Order on supplier,
+- 2. Procurement order on Supplier,

 - 3. Receive invoice and goods from the supplier,

 - 4. Delivery and invoicing to the customer.

-When re-invoicing based on costs you would get the following workflow:
+When re-invoicing based on costs you'd get the following workflow: